gmlewis/irmf/examples/014-chain-link/README.md

   return 1.0;
 }

-float cylinder(float radius, float height, in vec3 xyz) {
+float cylinder(in float radius, in float height, in vec3 xyz) {
   // First, trivial reject on the two ends of the cylinder. if (xyz.x < 0.0 || xyz.x > height) { return 0.0; }